JHobson316/Reinforcement-Work-JH/Vairables/Var.md

 - Question 1
     What is a variable in JS?
+    A variable is a key that holds a value
 - Question 2
 In your own words, why do we use variables in Javascript?
+    We use variables to hold values that need to be used in specific places and times

 - Question 3
 How do we know which variable to use? (var, let & const)

+var is for creating a global scope variable let is declaring a variable and its value const is to declare a value that will stay the same